Audore/AdventOfCode/readme.md

-My submissions for Advent of Code (http://adventofcode.com/) 2015
+My solutions for Advent of Code
 ------
 The files are named after each day of Advent of Code calendar.
-See the AoC website for the challenges.
+See the AoC website for the challenges (http://adventofcode.com/).

 License
 ------